Pr0xximity999/Quartz/content/School/Year 2/S1/Student assisstent/UFactory.md

 >For some reason, `libsdformat14` cannot be installed or found in any way, and thus fails.
 >The `xarm_gazebo` package requires `sdformat14`.

 Ignore it and move on.
+It works fine, somehow

-# Building
+## Building
 ```bash
 # Remember to source ros2 and moveit2 environment settings first
 cd ~/dev_ws/